birdears/birdears/ISSUE_TEMPLATE.md

 * **Please tell us about your environment:**

+  Operating System:

+  birdears version:

+  Python version:

-Operating System, birdears version, Python vrsion, ar you using a virtualenv?
+  Are you using a Python virtualenv?

 * **Other information** (e.g. detailed explanation, stacktraces, related issues, suggestions how to fix, links for us to have context, eg. stackoverflow, gitter, etc)